Food for Health Equity: Evaluation of a Nutrition Assistance Program

 Time Frame: Baseline to 6 months

-A validated six-item short form of the Household Food Security Scale will be administered to participants at time of enrollment and again at 6-months post-enrollment.
+Assessed using the validated 2-item Hunger Vital Sign, administered to participants at time of enrollment and again at 6-months post-enrollment.
 Responses to questions "often" and "sometimes" versus "never" which are considered affirmative responses.
-Two or more affirmative responses indicate food insecurity, five or more affirmative responses indicates hunger.
+One or more affirmative responses indicate food insecurity.

 Baseline to 6 months